In this document the words “thesis” and “dissertation” shall be interpreted synonymously.

 LIV.
 Where the subcommittee does not invoke the disciplinary procedure for students the Research Degrees Committee may at its discretion declare invalid the examination and request the examiners reconsider their recommendation in the light of the evidence and the comments of the person concerned.

 12. Thesis Amendment

 LV.
-Where a thesis has been submitted and subject to examination for the degree of Ph.D. in Theology or Church Music or other degree designated as a research degree it may be amended only as agreed or required by the examiners.
+Where a thesis has been submitted and subject to examination for the degree of Ph.D. or other degree designated as a research degree it may be amended only as agreed or required by the examiners.

 LVI.
 Where a candidate makes an unauthorised amendment, deletion or addition in their thesis, the examiners may submit that the University declare the examination invalid, and, where applicable, the candidate shall not be awarded the degree otherwise recommended by the examiners.

 LVII.
 It shall be the responsibility of a candidate’s Mentor to oversee and ensure that unauthorised changes are not made in the thesis subsequent to its formal submission and prior to its deposit in the University’s archives in bound format.

 (a) An abstract of ca. 300 words shall be bound into the thesis; this abstract shall give a synopsis of the thesis, stating the scope and nature of the work undertaken and, in the case of a thesis submitted in partial satisfaction of the University’s requirements for the degree of Ph.D., of the original contribution to knowledge of the subject at hand.